juliealevy/bbg-education-java/README.md

 - added simple value caching for Session in redis hosted in docker, more to come
 - fixed some lombok/hibernate issues in the entities
 - trying out value objects for email, password, firstname, lastname in user entity
+- added email update and password update workflows
+- updated all hal links to be full urls
+- updated name of controllers to resources

 ## Coming soon
-- add email update and password update workflows
 - add some more workflow oriented calls for Session once Courses implemented
 - caching of a list of data once more workflows implemented
 - validation for services based entities (User/Auth)